SoroushGReza/movies-database/README.md

 * Delete  your reviews by pressing the **Delete** button and confirming deletion.

-* You can also press **Overview** link to navigate to the specific movie overview, where you can see trailer for the movie and see all reviews posted for the movie by all users. <br><br>
+* You can also press **Overview** link to navigate to the specific movie overview, where you can see trailer for the movie and see all reviews posted for the movie by all users. <br>

 ![Edit/Delete Reviews](/movies/static/media/How%20To%20Use/9%20Edit%20Delete%20review.png) <br><br>

 ### If you don't know what you are looking you you can navigate to **Recomendations** page where popular movies from the current year is presented. <br>

 ![Reccomendations](/movies/static/media/How%20To%20Use/10%20Recommendations.png) <br><br>